 \section{Experiments}

 In this section, we compare the existing and proposed methods for prior shift adaptation on existing long-tailed versions of standard image classification datasets: the CIFAR100-LT \cite{cao2019learning}, Places365-LT \cite{liu2019large} and ImageNet-LT \cite{liu2019large}.
-Unlike Cao et el. \cite{cao2019learning}, our experiments require a validation set.
-Therefore, our training set, denoted as CIFAR100-LT$\*$, is smaller than of the original CIFAR100-LT, keeping 50 samples of each for the validation set.
-Using the same script to sample the training set, the resulting imbalance ratio of 112.5 slightly differs from the original ratio of 100.
+Unlike Cao et al. \cite{cao2019learning}, our experiments require a validation set.
+Therefore, our training set, denoted as CIFAR100-LT$\*$, is smaller than of the original CIFAR100-LT, keeping 50 samples from each class for the validation set.
+Using the same script as Cao et al. \cite{cao2019learning} to sample the training set, the resulting imbalance ratio of 112.5 slightly differs from the original ratio of 100.
 For Places365-LT and ImageNet-LT, we use the same training and validation splits as Liu et al. \cite{liu2019large}.
 Networks trained on these long-tailed datasets are then evaluated on uniformly distributed test sets (UNI).
 We also provide experiments in the other direction, denoted as UNI$\rightarrow$LT, where networks trained on the full CIFAR100 and Places365 datasets are evaluated on test sets subsampled from the full test sets following the prior distributions of CIFAR100-LT and Places365-LT.
-Additional experiments on subsets of CIFAR100 and Places365 with hand-picked class distributions are attached in the supplementary material.
+Additional experiments on subsets of CIFAR100 and Places365 with hand-picked class distributions are in the suppl. material.

-To evaluate the methods on practical tasks with prior shift, we experiment with fine-grained plant classification on the PlantCLEF data \cite{goeau2017plant,goeau2018overview} and with learning to classify ImageNet \cite{russakovsky2015imagenet} classes from a long-tailed noisy training dataset downloaded from the web, the Webvision 1.0 dataset \cite{li2017webvision}.
+To evaluate the methods on practical tasks with prior shift, we experiment with fine-grained plant classification on the PlantCLEF data \cite{goeau2017plant,goeau2018overview} and with learning to classify ImageNet \cite{russakovsky2015imagenet} classes from a long-tailed noisy training dataset downloaded from the web, Webvision 1.0 \cite{li2017webvision}.

 In the experiments with ImageNet and Webvision, we trained a ResNet-18 \cite{he2016deep} classifier with the standard input size 224x224 from scratch.
 In the experiments on Places365 and PlantCLEF, we finetuned ResNet-18 from an ImageNet-pretrained checkpoint.
 In the CIFAR100 experiments, we used a ResNet-32 adjusted to input size 32x32.